Skip to main content

 clickup_attachment_list

-List all files attached to a ClickUp task, including details like file ID, title, size, type, URL, and uploader information.
+List files attached to a ClickUp task by extracting the attachments array from the task response.
+Returns each file's ID, title, size, mime type, URL, and uploader.

 Instructions

 List files attached to a ClickUp task — each attachment's id, title, size, mime type, url, and uploader.
-Uses the v3 attachments endpoint (cursor pagination).
+Extracts the attachments array from the Get Task response (ClickUp has no dedicated list endpoint).
 Use clickup_attachment_upload to add a new file.
 Returns an array of attachment objects.

 Input Schema